pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 # gRPC Load Balancing Basics

-Run through a few demonstrations of gRPC load balancing covering common pitfalls and leading into usefulness of proxies and control planes.
+Run through a few demonstrations of gRPC load balancing, covering common pitfalls and leading into the usefulness of proxies and control planes.

 ## Prep

 ### kind

-Install [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation), create a cluster and load demo docker
+Install [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation), create a cluster, and load the demo docker
 images:

 ```sh